ayushdubey7799/backend/Java/Multithreading/theory/3_ConcurrencyProblems.md

 ## Deadlock
 - A deadlock occurs when two or more threads are waiting indefinitely for each other to release locks they need.
+- Result: Threads are stuck forever. | Application freezes or hangs.